Type

 NamedTypeParameter

-To instantiate a generic type, one needs to specify type parameter names as well as types
+To instantiate a generic type, for each type parameter one has to specify both the name and the type

 NoCastIfSameSize